 Once you have your pre-assessment information, the simplest way to differentiate is just to go faster!
-Acceleration can happen at many levels:
+The fancy name for this in education is “acceleration,” and it can happen at many levels:

 Sometimes, my students could fly through lessons in half the recommended time.
 They just got it faster than the textbook expected.
 Sure, some of them needed more help — and I’d pull them over after the lesson for additional support — but try really pushing the pace when you see that students are getting it.
 This requires checking for understanding throughout lessons.
 Monitor kids’ understanding while you teach.
 Little, personal whiteboards were my favorite way to do this.
 If they’re getting it, then move along.

 Move kids to the next grade for a subject.
 This is, like, the easiest solution if you have a handful of students who are advanced in one content area.
 Just have them go to a classroom a grade up for that subject.
 Tamara Fisher has a great piece on this type of acceleration.

 Some people get weird about letting kids go as fast as they can.
 But school is here to serve students, not the other way around, right?
 If we have a student who can fly through 3rd grade, why on earth would we stand in their way?